 The Police Constable Degree Apprenticeship (PCDA) is generally a route into policing for individuals without a degree, but some degree holders are eligible to apply if alternative routes into policing are not yet open for applicants, or the 3 year programme would be your preference.

-The Degree Holder Entry Programme route salary is currently £23,367 per annum.
+From September 2022, the Degree Holder Entry Programme route salary will be £25,269 per annum.
 This increases each year and within 4 years, you will earn around £30,000.

 Unlike many other career entry programmes, this route is totally funded, so you will have no tuition fees to worry about, plus you’ll also be able to access fantastic benefits such as: